explainers-by-googlers/cross-origin-storage/README.md

 ## Introduction

 The **Cross-Origin Storage (COS)** API provides a cross-origin file storage and retrieval mechanism for web applications.
-It allows applications to store and access large files, such as AI models, SQLite databases, offline storage archives, and shared WebAssembly (Wasm) modules across different origins securely and with user consent.
+It allows applications to store and access large files, such as large AI models, SQLite databases, offline storage archives, and Wasm modules across different origins securely and with user consent.
 Taking inspiration from **Cache Digests for HTTP/2**, files are identified by their hashes to ensure integrity, and human-readable names need to be assigned to files for permission management.
 The API uses concepts like `FileSystemHandle` from the **File System Living Standard** with a focus on cross-origin usage.

 ```js
 const hash =